1935 college football rankings: Champions (by ranking)

-Note: Associated Press rankings, Boand System, Dickinson System, Dunkel System, Houlgate System, Litkenhous Ratings, Poling System, Toledo Cup, and Williamson System were given contemporarily.
+Note: Boand System, Dickinson System, Dunkel System, Houlgate System, Litkenhous Ratings, Poling System, Toledo Cup, and Williamson System were given contemporarily.
 All other methods were given retroactively.

 Associated Press rankings

 Weekly top ten rankings were published by the Associated Press news service throughout the season.
-The rankings were made by Associated Press sports editor Alan Gould.
+The rankings were made solely by Associated Press sports editor Alan Gould.
 Gould's final rankings on December 3, 1935, declared a three-way tie for first between SMU, Princeton, and Minnesota.
-Controversy surrounding his selections lead Gould to instead poll the nation's sportswriters in subsequent years; thus the AP Poll would officially begin in 1936.
+Gould's stated desire for content to fill space between games by encouraging controversy and "hoopla" led Gould to poll the nation's sportswriters in subsequent years; thus the AP Poll would officially begin in 1936.